ForgingAntiquity/forgingantiquity.github.io/forgeries.md

 </script>

 <h3 id="Description">Description</h3>
-In the table above and the project database, papyri and related texts are listed first by the project's primary reference for each text, which can be either the papyrological siglum (where one exists, according to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>), and inventory humber, or the details of the work in which they are discussed.
-In every case possible, we record (in the columns "Inventory number" and "Collection" the collection in which the text is currently found, as well as the text's number(s) in the [Trismegistos](https://www.trismegistos.org) database where it exists.
-In some cases there are digital records on collection or otehr sites.
-Technical limitations prevent us being able to hyperlink to these here, but links to such repositiories are usually avaialble via Trismegsitos.
+In the table above and the project database, papyri and related texts are listed first by the project’s primary reference for each text, which can be either the papyrological siglum (where one exists, according to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>), an inventory number, or the details of the work in which they are discussed.
+In every case possible, we record (in the columns “Inventory number” and “Collection” the collection in which the text is currently found, as well as the text’s number(s) in the [Trismegistos](https://www.trismegistos.org) database where it exists.
+In some cases there are digital records on collection or other sites.
+Technical limitations prevent us being able to hyperlink to these here, but links to such repositories are usually available via Trismegsitos.

-After "Material", "Format" lists the format of the text as we appraise it, followed by the fromat the forger aspired to effect, where this is apparent ("Aspirational Format").
-The "Script" column lists the script used: "Nonsensical" is used for the many papyri using pseudoscripts.
-The "Typology" column contains the classification of the text into the categories of forgery established within the project.
+After “Material”, “Format” lists the format of the text as we appraise it, followed by the format the forger aspired to effect, where this is apparent (“Aspirational Format”).
+The “Script” column lists the script used: “Nonsensical” is used for the many papyri using pseudoscripts.
+The “Typology” column contains the classification of the text into the categories of forgery established within the project.
 A [full description of this typology](/typology) is available which explains the categories adopted.
-Contents and relavant bibliography are listed last.
+Contents and relevant bibliography are listed last.

 <h3 id="Bibliography">Bibliography</h3>
 The bibliography below lists those works referred to in the table above; it is not a complete bibliogrpahy of the project.For papyrus editions and sigla, please refer to the <a href="http://papyri.info/docs/checklist">Checklist of Editions at papyri.info</a>.